canonical/sphinx-docs-starter-pack/docs/content/edit.rst

 The landing page is stored in the :file:`docs/index.rst` file while the rest of the pages are stored in the :file:`docs/content/` folder.

-The navigation menu structure is set by the `.. toctree::` blocks used to list all nested pages for a page.
+The Navigation Menu structure is set by the ``.. toctree::`` blocks used to list all nested pages for a page.
-The :file:`index.rst` page's toctree contains the top level navigation menu.
+The :file:`index.rst` page's ``toctree`` block contains the top level Navigation Menu.

 To add a new page to the documentation:

 1. Create a new file in the `docs/content` folder.
-For example, to create the `Reference` page, create a document called :file:`reference.rst`, insert the following |RST|-formatted heading ``Reference`` at the beginning, and then save the file:
+For example, to create the **Reference** page, create a document called :file:`reference.rst`, insert the following |RST|-formatted heading ``Reference`` at the beginning, and then save the file:

    .. code-block:: rest
       :caption: reStructuredText title example